 All roads lead to Greece

-When researching the meaning behind historic cemetery symbols, I often joke that “all roads lead to Greece.”
+When researching the meaning behind historic cemetery symbols, I often joke that instead of finding that “all roads lead to Rome,” it seems that “all roads lead to Greece.”
 Here’s a good example: While looking into the meaning of the XP symbol that is such a common sight in historic cemeteries, I had a realization.